newellsfc39/blog_django/README.md

-# personal_blog
+# blog_django
-my personal blog to develop my skills and share what I am learning day/week to day/week
+a personal blog to develop skills and discuss what I am learning day/week to day/week